 You must get permission from the copyright owner to use:

 - material on this website or our social media pages that is protected by the copyright of a third party.

 We cannot give you this permission.

 Linking to our website

-You may create hypertext links to this website or to our social media pages.
+You may create hypertext links to any of our websites or social media pages.
 If you do this, you:

 - acknowledge that you are responsible for all direct or indirect consequences of the hypertext link

 - agree that Inland Revenue is not responsible for any loss, damage, liability, costs or expense you may incur for creating or maintaining the hypertext link.